JAINISM AND BUDDHISM

 Buddhist monks

-- The most important followers among King was Ashoka.
+• The most important followers among King were Ashoka.

 Jainism and Buddhism were at their zenith till the 6th century.
 Buddhism split into Hinayana and Mahayana